Pop duo Confetti’s candid “When I Grow Up” is a playful, youthful anthem overshadowed by growing pains and insecurities.

 Got 99 problems but still no bitches (damn!)

 What happens when you want to have your cake and eat it, too?
 Our elephant friend dreams a tantalizing fantasy that doesn’t quite end happily ever after.
-Meanwhile, Bryce Fox sings truth to power, his smoothly evocative voice lamenting an emphatically stuck sensation: He sees his friends getting married, advancing in their jobs, and finding satisfaction in their lives.
+Meanwhile, the vocalist sings truth to power, his smoothly evocative voice lamenting an emphatically stuck sensation: He sees his friends getting married, advancing in their jobs, and finding satisfaction in their lives.
 Meanwhile, he’s not there yet – nor is he necessarily ready for it: He just wants to stay young and bask in that glory.

 Maybe I can find some peace of mind,